The David Rockefeller Fund Inc

 What They Don't Fund

-While not explicitly stated, the foundation focuses exclusively on U.S.-based, tax-exempt non-profit organizations and does not appear to fund international projects or for-profit entities.
+The foundation focuses exclusively on U.S.-based, tax-exempt non-profit organisations and does not fund individuals, scholarships, international programmes, or for-profit entities.

 Governance and Leadership